devgeniem/dustpress/README.md

 ```

 If you for some reason want to bind the data with another name than the method's name, you can pass the name to
-the `bindData()` method as the second parameter.
+the `bind_data()` method as the second parameter.
 This way you can also have data named 'Sub' or 'Data' which are
 otherwise reserved names for plugin's methods.

-You can also bind data straight to the root of the Content-object with `bindContent()` method.
+You can also bind data straight to the root of the Content-object with `bind_Content()` method.
 It doesn't create
 a Content->Content structure but rather merges the data straight inside the Content block.

 #### Reserved model names